tlaplus-community/tlauc/README.md

 There are also several safety checks performed during the translation process, like that the input spec parses correctly and that the output spec has the same parse tree as the input spec.
 You can override these safety checks with the `-f` or `--force` flag, which also sets the `--overwrite` flag.

-Consume the library from your own code as follows:
+To consume the library, add [the tlauc package](https://crates.io/crates/tlauc) as a dependency of your project then use it as follows:
 ```rs
 use tlauc::{rewrite, Mode};